-From strange noises to odd vibrations, many things can be unsettling to us when we’re driving our car, and especially when we’re driving it at speed or when we have to brake.
+From strange noises to odd vibrations, many things can be unsettling to us when driving our car, especially when going at speed and then having to brake.
 If you’ve ever noticed that your car shakes when braking and have wondered why that happens, then today’s blog is certainly for you.

 Short Answer - Why Does My Car Shake When Braking?

-The simple answer to this question is that there is something wrong with the brakes system.
-All of the following can contribute to the kinds of shaking and vibrations that you sense when you press on the brake pedal:
+The simple answer to this question is that there is something wrong with the brake system.
+All of the following can contribute to the kinds of shaking and vibrations that you sense when you press the brake pedal: